Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery: Main Paper Experiments Detail Results

-{\bf Additional visual results.} We also provide qualitative results on four additional AOIs from Jacksonville to demonstrate our method's robustness across diverse urban environments.
+We also provide qualitative results on four AOIs presents on the main paper (\Cref{tab:num_train}), as well as four additional AOIs (\Cref{tab:num_train_additional}) from Jacksonville to demonstrate our method's robustness across diverse urban environments.
 As shown in \Cref{tab:suppl_visual_1} and \Cref{tab:suppl_visual_2}, these AOIs contain distinctive architectural features: JAX\_004 showcases a residential area with mixed housing types and green spaces; JAX\_164 features a prominent city hall building with its characteristic dome and symmetrical facade; JAX\_175 encompasses an American football stadium with its distinctive oval structure and surrounding parking facilities; JAX\_168 contains a commercial district with varied building heights and dense urban layout.
 Despite these varied urban typologies, our method successfully generates coherent three-dimensional renderings that preserve the spatial relationships and architectural features present in the satellite imagery.
 These additional results further validate the generalizability of our approach across diverse urban landscapes without requiring scene-specific parameter adjustments.